nth-chile/next-js-starter-avi/etc/notes.md

 * why does page seem to fire off multiple times, first time as undefined?
     SEE http://localhost:3000/landingpage/axeman%20(justified) - look in browser console when page is refreshed SEE http://localhost:3000/landingpage/edit/fighters?clone=true - browser console
-* how to put functionality behind a laid out confirm message
+* how to put functionality behind a modal confirm message
 * how to include google analytics / javascript libraries in jsx pages
-* how to access querystring variable at top level (pages/index.tsx).
-I made a util called querystring to parse it there - ideally would use that.
+* how to do confirm messages on index page (for disable / deletions) without creating tons of prompts at pageload
+* why can't javascript functions be passed parameters (See [pageurl.tsx] trackLandingpageStatctaclicks function on 55 / 171 as of this writing)

 TODO
 ================